BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 verify according to pre-fork rules, subject to the additional OP_RETURN constraint introduced by REQ-6-1.

 ### REQ-DISABLE (disable fork by setting fork time to 0)

-If the activation time is configured to 0, the client shall not enforce the new consensus rules of BUIP055, including the activation of the fork, the size constraint at a certain time, and the enforcing of EB/AD constraints at startup.
+If the activation time is configured to 0, the client shall not enforce the new consensus rules of BUIP-UAHF, including the activation of the fork, the size constraint at a certain time, and the enforcing of EB/AD constraints at startup.